Short answer: yes. Long answer: it depends.

 However, I'm not a purist.

-These two are much more likely to be dismissed by crypto ‘purists’ and those who prefer a gamble on the next ‘100X’ moonshot shitcoin.
+Something like Yieldnodes is much more likely to be dismissed by crypto ‘purists' who are uninterested (which is fair enough; when you geek, you geek!) and those who prefer a gamble on the next ‘100X' moonshot shitcoin (which in my opinion is, well….hmmmm; generally less ‘geek'!).

-And no, I’m not saying any of my top income streams are without risk; I just feel that the risk-reward trade-off is much better with these opportunities than with trading low-caps or shitcoins (something only those more experienced in crypo would really do).
+And no, I'm not saying any of my top income streams are without risk; I just feel that the risk-reward trade-off is much better with these opportunities than with trading low-caps or shitcoins (something only those more experienced in crypo can really do well — and yes, there are profits to be made if you are disciplined and can set emotion to one site, which most of us aren't!).

-So there you have it – that’s several reasons why I think it is possible for crypto newbies/beginners to see better results than some who have more experience.
+So there you have it – that's a few reasons why I think it is possible for crypto newbies/beginners to see better results than some who have more experience and dabble in riskier territories.

 What is shitcoin/meme/moonboi/moonshot…etc?